iitkgpaiforscience/Crysxpp/README.md

 ```bash
 python main.py --data-path '../data/' --is-global-loss <1/0> --is-local-loss <1/0>  --save-path <path_to_save_pretrained_model>
 ```
 Once the training is done the saved model will be saved at save-path.
+A pretrained CrysAE model is provided in "model/" directory.

 ### Train a CrysXPP model
 Before training a new CrysXPP model, you will need to: